-that students should acquire knowledge and understanding by participating in a challenging and carefully planned academic program.
-The process of learning and evaluating information critically is as important as the content of student disciplines.
+that students should acquire knowledge and understanding by participating in a challenging and carefully planned academic program where learning how to learn and how to evaluate information critically is as important as the content of student disciplines.
 We remain committed to constantly improving the curriculum through study and evaluation.
 We understand the importance of selecting faculty and students who can contribute to and benefit from the program.

 that a sense of dignity and self-worth should be encouraged within each student, and we strive to accomplish this by example.
 Students are encouraged to become aware of their interdependence with the world and to develop responsible and positive attitudes towards their environments.
 By offering enrichment activities and/or classes in music, drama, library, physical education, art, technology/computer science, religion, foreign language, study skills, reading, and mathematics, we can also work to enhance students’ self-esteem.
 In addition, we feel that community service, extracurricular activities, and school clubs add to the education of the whole child.